Granulomatosis with polyangiitis

 Other tests that may be done include:

-You may be treated glucocorticoids (such as prednisone).
-These are given along with other medicines that slow down the immune response.
+Because of the potentially serious nature of GPA, you may be hospitalized.
+Once the diagnosis is made, you will probably be treated with high doses of glucocorticoids (such as prednisone).
+These are given through the vein for 3 to 5 days at the beginning of treatment.
+Prednisone is given along with other medicines that slow down the immune response.

-These medicines are effective in severe disease but they may cause serious side effects.
+These medicines are effective in severe disease, but they may cause serious side effects.
+Most people with GPA are treated with ongoing medicines to prevent relapse for at least 12 to 24 months.
 Talk to your health care provider about your treatment plan.

-Other medicines used for the condition include:
+Other medicines used for GPA include:

 Support groups with others who suffer from similar diseases may help people with the condition and their families learn about the diseases and adjust to the changes associated with the treatment.

 Without treatment, people with severe forms of this disease can die within a few months.